frallannea/wedding/pages/game/game.md

 Click the link below to play a day in our life!
 Pick the heart and leave it to the bride, as a symbol of love.

-NOTE: the game is currently playable on a PC browser only.
+**NOTE**: the game is currently playable on a PC browser only.
+And don't forget to turn on the volume!

 <a href="{{ '/pages/game/platformer/' | url }}">Click here to PLAY!</a>